amaan14999/GPAtool/readme.md

 1. Enter the number of courses in the current semester.
 2. For each course, enter the credit score and expected grade.
 3. Click the "Calculate" button to calculate the expected SGPA.
+4. Click the "Reset" button to reset the input data

 ## Contributing